How many grams of fat per day to lose weight

 Leveraging Fat Intake to Optimize Athletic Performance and Health

-Unlocking the potential of fat intake can have profound implications for athletic performance and overall health.
-Athletes, in particular, can benefit from strategically incorporating fats into their diets to fuel their bodies, enhance endurance, and support recovery.
-Research suggests that fat serves as a valuable energy source during prolonged exercise, making it an essential component of an athlete’s nutritional regimen.
+This helps fuel their bodies, improve endurance, and support recovery.
+Research suggests that fat serves as a valuable energy source during prolonged exercise.
+Which makes it an essential component of an athlete’s nutritional regimen.

 Low-Fat Diets for Weight Loss